 "THERE IS MORE TO LIFE THAN THE PRIZE.
 IT’S ALL ABOUT THE JOURNEY.
 COME UP FOR AIR IN ENFIELD.
 MAKE PLANS TO VISIT AND FIND YOURSELF IMMERSED IN OUR UNMISTAKABLE COUNTRY VIBE.
 ENFIELD IS A PLACE WHERE THERE ARE STILL OPPORTUNITIES TO CREATE YOUR OWN JOURNEY."

 Enfield Economic Development & Revitalization Commission (EEDRC) is happy to report that the National Register Advisory Committee, along with the North Carolina State Historic Preservation Office, met (virtually) on Thursday, June 10, and approved Enfield’s historic district designation nomination.
 Scott Power, a Regional Supervisor/Preservation Specialist with the Eastern office in Greenville, presented EEDRC’s nomination to the National Register Advisory Committee.
 The historic district includes 227 properties located on 23 streets.
-Now the report will be sent to the National Park Service (NPS).
-EEDRC expects to hear the outcome of this federal organization’s review in September 2021.
+The National Park Service (NPS) recognized the town of Enfield as an official historic district on August 20, 2021.
+Enfield is now a designated historic district.
+Thank you everyone for your help!

 EEDRC will be reaching out to property owners in the historic district during the months of July and August to get the correct contact information for each property.
 This is a crucial step to ensure that the organization can provide updates about all of the benefits of owning property in the historic district.